robbert-vdh/yabridge/README.md

   If anyone knows a good way to install an fsync patched version of Wine on other distros, then please let me know!

+- [Plugin groups](#plugin-groups) can also greatly improve performance when using many instances of the same plugin.
+Some plugins, like the BBC Spitfire plugins, can share a lot of resources between different instances of the plugin.
+Hosting all instances of the same plugin in a single process can in those cases greatly reduce overall CPU usage and get rid of latency spikes.

 ## Runtime dependencies and known issues

 Any VST2 plugin should function out of the box, although some plugins will need